iLCSoft/DDMarlinPandora/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License long with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Options to add SDHCALContent or APRILContent

+Added the compilation options to choose to include SDHCALContent or APRILContent in DDMarlinPandora.

+**To compile with SDHCALContent :**

+mkdir build

+cd build

+cmake -C ${ILCSOFT}/ILCSoft.cmake -DPANDORA_MONITORING=ON -DUSE_SDHCALCONTENT=ON -DSDHCALContent_DIR=path/to/SDHCALContent ..

+**To compile with APRILContent :**

+mkdir build

+cd build

+cmake -C ${ILCSOFT}/ILCSoft.cmake -DPANDORA_MONITORING=ON -DUSE_APRILCONTENT=ON -DAPRILContent_DIR=path/toAPRILContent -Dmlpack_DIR=path/to/MLPACK/INSTALL ..